Colon-WQ/Portfolio/README.md

 - - - -

+## Milestone 2 goals

+* Work on backend API routes to handle functionality that involves mongoDB. - [x]

+* Portfolio creation flow is currently being tested in separate components and need to be combined together. - [x]

+* User Interface has to be improved to provide a more professional look. - [x]

+* Upgrade http to https to ensure secure connection between server and browser. - [x]

+* Domain name would have to be acquired to obtain an SSL certificate. - [x]

+* Development of more entry templates for the user to customize and add to their portfolio websites - [x]

+* Development of web development guides for html/js/css - [ ] In Progress

+* Development of code editor for users to develop sub directories - [x]

 ## Further Development

-* Work on backend API routes to handle functionality that involves mongoDB.

-* Portfolio creation flow is currently being tested in separate components and need to be combined together.

-* User Interface has to be improved to provide a more professional look.

-* Upgrade http to https to ensure secure connection between server and browser.

-* Domain name would have to be acquired to obtain an SSL certificate.

 * Development of more entry templates for the user to customize and add to their portfolio websites

-* Development of web development guides for html/js/css

-* Development of code editor for users to develop sub directories
+* Adding functionalities to the deployed Github page site

 ## Documentation

 Visit https://colon-wq.github.io/Portfolio/ to view documentation for Frontend React application.

-Visit http://13.228.174.76:5000/docs to view documentation for Backend Express application.
+Visit http://resumate.xyz/api/docs to view documentation for Backend Express application.